binaris/functions-examples/kmeans-sklearn/README.md

 If this is your first time using Binaris, visit our [Getting Started](https://dev.binaris.com/tutorials/python/getting-started/) page to set up your account for free.

-There are two functions in this example

-#### public_kmeans_image_quant_py2

-Uses kmeans to quantize an input image potentially reducing the number of unique colors greatly.
-This can allow for greater compression of the input image or pleasing filter-esque effects.
+The function in this project uses kmeans to quantize an input image potentially reducing the number of unique colors greatly.
+This can allow for greater color compression of the input image or pleasing filter-esque effects.

-#### public_kmeans_simple_py2
-Builds a kmeans model using the canonical [iris data set](https://en.wikipedia.org/wiki/Iris_flower_data_set), invocations return the labels of the built model.

 ## Deploying with pip packages